WebexCC-SA/LAB-2851/docs/lab1_getting_started.md

-# Lab 1 - Getting Started
+# Lab 1 - Query JDS in an IVR flow for greeting customization.

 ## Section 1